TheThingsNetwork/docs/_content/applications/golang/quick-start.md

 }
 ```

+> If you run the above code as-is, the program will run and directly exit.
+It is because go kills all goroutines when the end of the program is reached.
+A quick fix for this is to block and wait for the CTRL+C command at the end of your main function.

 🎉 Congratulations!
 Now you know how to get started with our Go SDK for Application Developers.
 Go build something!